 - It can take three to six months to completely replace a nail.

-- Nails grow faster in the summer than winter.
+- Nails grow faster in the summer than in the winter.

 - Men's nails grow faster than women's, and nails on your dominant hand grow faster than nails on your non-dominant hand.

 - Health conditions can affect the appearance and growth of nails.

-Knowing these facts, it makes sense to remove acrylic nails at the start of summer so that when fall rolls around, your nails have grown out to natural, healthy nails.
+Knowing these facts, it makes sense to remove acrylic nails at the start of summer so that when fall rolls around, your nails will have grown out and will look natural and healthy.

 What to Expect After Your Acrylic Nails Are Removed